 Can You Freeze This?

 Unfortunately, no. This is where these strawberry cream bars differ from strawberry pie — the sour cream filling brings dairy richness to these bars, but it means you can’t freeze them.
-Dairy like this and freezers don’t mix!
+Dairy and freezers don’t mix!

 Make Ahead Tips